-Located on the island of Oahu, Hawaii, the Pearl Harbor Historic Sites are a must for any history buffs.
+Located in Oahu, Hawaii, the Pearl Harbor Historic Sites are necessary for any history buffs.
 The sites include the USS Arizona Memorial, the USS Oklahoma Memorial, the USS Utah Memorial, and the Battleship Missouri Memorial.

 The best time to visit the Pearl Harbor Historic Sites is in the morning, as it can get very crowded later in the day.
-You’ll need to take a boat to the USS Arizona Memorial, so make sure to arrive early.
+You must take a boat to the USS Arizona Memorial, so arrive early.
 Pearl Harbor guided tours are highly recommended to get the most out of your visit.

-See Related: Fun and Best Things to Do in Oahu, Hawaii
+See Related: Fun and Things to Do in Oahu, Hawaii

 42. San Francisco, California

-San Francisco is one of the most beautiful cities in the world, and it’s no wonder that it’s such a popular tourist destination.
-“The City” is known for its hilly streets, late Victorian architecture, and, of course, the iconic Golden Gate Bridge.
+San Francisco is one of the most beautiful cities in the world, and it’s no wonder it’s such a popular tourist destination.
+“The City” is known for its hilly streets, late Victorian architecture, and iconic Golden Gate Bridge.